SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### offsets

+generally from the top left corner.
-generally from the top left corner for <offset>, the first value is x and the second is y while offset is not a official datatype, I will define it as offset ::= <length> <length>
+Even when not using the <offset> syntax, offsets in HTML/SVG are often from the top left corner. for <offset>, the first value is x and the second is y while offset is not a official datatype, I will define it as offset ::= <length> <length>